Paul Fusco

-Paul Fusco is an American puppeteer, actor, television producer, writer and director.
-He is best known as the puppeteer and voice of the title character on the sitcom ALF, for which he also served as creator, writer, producer, and director.
+Paul Fusco (born January 29, 1953) is an American puppeteer, actor, television producer, writer and director.
+He is known best as the puppeteer and voice of the title character on the sitcom ALF, for which he also served as creator, writer, producer, and director.
 He formed the production company Alien Productions with Tom Patchett and Bernie Brillstein.

+Early life

+Fusco was born on January 29, 1953.

 Career

-As a student, Paul Fusco worked in the audio-visual department of Hamden High School in Hamden, Connecticut, where his interest in television and film began.
-His early career included a stint performing on a local children's television show and various other work that included both puppeteering and stage magic/ventriloquism.
-In the early 1980s, he met puppet builders and fellow puppeteers Bob Fappiano and Lisa Buckley who were both embarking on careers within the industry and they joined his team.
-Together they made various television specials for HBO, Showtime and others including The Crown of Bogg and The Valentine's Day That Almost Wasn't.
+Fusco had been producing a series of puppet-centered television specials, many centered around the holidays, beginning in the early 1980s.

 ALF

-Fusco created the ALF character in 1984 using an "alien"-looking puppet that he had in his house, which he used to annoy his family and friends.
+He created the ALF character in 1984 using an "alien"-looking puppet that he had in his house, which he used to annoy his family and friends.
 He wanted to create a television show based on the character.
 Through Bernie Brillstein he met Tom Patchett, and together they came up with the concept behind the ALF sitcom.
 They pitched the idea to NBC's Brandon Tartikoff, who loved the idea and commissioned the show.
 ALF was a success, beginning in 1986 and lasting four seasons, during which 99 episodes were produced.

 Fusco also created and produced two animated series for NBC: ALF: The Animated Series and ALF Tales.
 A co-production of DIC, Alien Productions, Lorimar-Telepictures, and Saban Entertainment, the cartoons portrayed Gordon Shumway (ALF) and his family in their days on Melmac prior to the planet explosion.
 Animated segments were hosted by the live-action ALF, who read letters from viewers and told stories about life back home.
 Space Cats, a Paul Fusco-produced show in association with Marvel Productions, also ran on NBC in the early 1990s, which was another mix of live action puppetry and animation.
 The episodes would begin with the live action puppetry where Captain Catgut (voiced by Fusco), the leader of the Spacecats, would receive a mission briefing about the trouble at hand.
 Space Cats lasted one season and produced 13 episodes, being cancelled after NBC withdrew its commitment to Saturday morning cartoons.

 NBC unexpectedly cancelled ALF in 1990 after production wrapped for Season Four, leaving the final episode ("Consider Me Gone") as an unresolved cliffhanger.
 ABC offered Fusco closure to the story arc and produced a television movie in 1996 called Project ALF co-starring Martin Sheen.
 The movie (produced by Paul Fusco Productions) saw ALF escaping from the military base where he had been held for testing, but the scientist who he thinks will help him is really plotting to expose his existence to the world on a television talk show.